siddartha19/SalesOS/README.md

 - **Every send is reviewed before it goes out.** The VP agent and the human-in-the-loop approval queue both gate the SendGrid call.
 No background blasts.
 - **One LLM provider.** OpenRouter fronts ~50 models with one API key, one billing dashboard, one SDK.
 Swap models with one env var without rewriting agent code.

----

-## Built at

-[India's First OpenCode Buildathon](https://growthx.club) — powered by GrowthX, April 2026.
-6 hours, solo build, MaaS track.

-If you're at a YC interview and you want a working multi-agent demo, fork this.
-The code is small (~3000 LOC), the architecture is real, and you can have it running in 10 minutes.

----

 ## License